 In October 2010, the Board of Directors adopted a compensation program for its non-employee directors, or the Non-Employee Director Compensation Policy.
-Pursuant to the Non-Employee Director Compensation Policy, each member of the Board who is not a Company employee and who is not otherwise receiving compensation from the Company pursuant to another arrangement, will receive an annual cash retainer of \$30,000, payable quarterly, and may receive an initial stock option, restricted stock unit grant for shares of the Company's common stock.
+Pursuant to the Non-Employee Director Compensation Policy, each member of the Board who is not a Company employee and who is not otherwise receiving compensation from the Company pursuant to another arrangement, will receive an annual cash retainer of \$30,000, payable quarterly, and may receive an initial stock option, restricted stock or restricted stock unit grant for shares of the Company's common stock.
 Any such initial stock option, restricted stock or restricted stock unit grant will vest in three annual installments.
 In July 2011, the Non-Employee Director Compensation Policy was modified to include additional fees for committee participation whereby committee members and committee chairs will receive additional annual cash retainers of \$5,000 and \$10,000, respectively, payable quarterly.
-In addition, members may annually receive a restricted stock or restricted stock unit grant for (i) up to 50,000 shares of the Company's common stock for service on the Board and (ii) up to 50,000 shares of the Company's common stock for service on the Strategic Transaction Committee.
-Beginning in 2012, Audit Committee members and chairs receive additional annual cash retainers of \$7,500 and \$15,000, respectively, payable quarterly.
+In addition, members may annually receive a restricted stock or service on the Board and (ii) up to 50,000 shares of the Company's common stock for service on the Board and (ii) up to 50,000 shares of the Company's common stock for service on the Board and (ii) up to 50,000 shares of \$7,500 and \$15,000, respectively, payable quarterly, payable quarterly, payable quarterly, payable quarterly.

-The following table and related footnotes show the compensation paid to or accrued for the benefit of the Company's non-employee directors in the fiscal year ended December 31, 2019.
+The following table and related footnotes show the compensation paid to or accrued for the benefit of the Company's non-employee directors in the fiscal year ended December 31, 2020.